The Templates dialog allows you to manage application templates defined in the system configuration:

 You can find a detailed description of the templates framework here.

 The left pane lists all the application templates defined in the system configuration along with their short descriptions.
-The system and user-defined templates are marked by different colors.
+Templates are marked by different colors.
+The system templates are dark gray, the user-defined templates are black and the community templates are blue.

 All the standard templates are divided into categories by their target applications, services or resources.
 You can add your custom template into any category.